List of 30 Rock characters: Pete Hornberger

-Peter "Pete" Hornberger (Scott Adsit) is the producer of TGS, who often serves as a straight man to the other characters.
+Peter Hornberger (Scott Adsit) is the producer of TGS, who often serves as a straight man to the other characters.
 He works closely with and serves as a trusted friend to Liz, whom, as stated in "Blind Date", he has known for ten years.

 In early seasons, Pete is Liz's closest friend at work and the only one she can rely on.
 Much like Liz, Pete generally plays straight man to the other characters, especially to Liz when she is temporarily pushed over the edge.
 Prior to his work on TGS, Pete was a skilled archer qualified to compete in the 1980 Summer Olympics, but lost his chance when President Carter decided to boycott the Moscow Games.
 Four years later, a case of "the yips" led him to botch his chance at making the 1984 Olympics in Los Angeles.
 He was a member of the band Loverboy during his teenage years and his father was a member of the United States Congress.